unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 * __Example output__:
 ```
-Enter an age for a game advice: 14
+Enter age for a game advice: 14
 According to PEGI, A player of the age 14 can play games with labels 12, 7 and 3.
 Games labeled with 12 contain violence towards fictional characters and mild language.
 ```